Code-Institute-Submissions/CI-MS2-Taste-Of-SaoPaulo/README.md

 #### 1. Strategy

-Straightforward and enticing at the same time, the UX seeks a balance between relevant information and viable schedules.
+> Straightforward and enticing at the same time, the UX seeks a balance between relevant information and viable schedules.
 The outcome has to be the right amount of options to the right amount of time.
 >
 > ##### Project Goals:
 >
-Become a reference on recommendations for varied types of business travellers Help users make the best use of free time while in Sao Paulo Promote tourism, portraying Sao Paulo as more than a financial and business centre Grow a valuable customer database to local businesses
+> - Become a reference on recommendations for varied types of business travellers
+> - Help users make the best use of free time while in Sao Paulo
+> - Promote tourism, portraying Sao Paulo as more than a financial and business centre
+> - Grow a valuable customer database to local businesses
 >
 > ##### Customer Goals:
 >
-Mobile-first approach, to help users on-the-go Interactive maps that allow users to navigate in their area Mail list to get recommendations and travel plans in advance Curated and easy to find information
+> - Mobile-first approach, to help users on-the-go
+> - Interactive maps that allow users to navigate in their area
+> - Mail list to get recommendations and travel plans in advance
+> - Curated and easy to find information
+>
 #### 2. Scope
+>

-The idea is to keep it quick, simple and meaningful, just as our visitors' business trip.
+> The idea is to keep it quick, simple and meaningful, just as our visitors' business trip.
 The challenge here is to be straightforward and enticing at the same time, taking into account the limited time our visitors will have to explore the city.
 For this reason, a constantly updated list of the top 10 things to do in Sao Paulo is the easiest way to help users create their own itineraries.

 #### 3. Structure

-An inviting homepage bearing a carousel of appealing photos of Sao Paulo Summary about the city
+> - An inviting homepage bearing a carousel of appealing photos of Sao Paulo
+> - Summary about the city
-Curated content in 4 call-to-action clusters (Eat, Visit, Enjoy, Shop) that help users to create a tour itinerary Social media links allow visitors to deep-dive in São Paulo to see a wider range of options
+> - Curated content in 4 call-to-action clusters (Eat, Visit, Enjoy, Shop) that help users to create a tour itinerary
+> - Social media links allow visitors to deep-dive in São Paulo to see a wider range of options

 #### 4. Skeleton

 > - [Wireframes](https://github.com/roliveira81/CI-MS2-Taste-Of-SaoPaulo/blob/master/assets/docs/WF_MS2.pdf): One-page website with **4** main sections.
-One-page website with 4 main sections
+> - One-page website with 4 main sections
-Fixed navigation bar (Home, About, Tours, More, Info) Footer with copyright info and Social Media icons
+> - Fixed navigation bar (Home, About, Tours, More, Info)
+> - Footer with copyright info and Social Media icons

 #### 5. Surface

-Colours: a combination of dark tones and vibrant colours makes it classy and contemporary while suggestive. (indicar paleta de cores?)
+> - Colours: a combination of dark tones and vibrant colours makes it classy and contemporary while suggestive: black, white, crimson and #05303e

-Typography: choices favor comfort to the eye in mobile and are in line with a practical approach (indicar fontes escolhidas e ver se precisa acrescentar algo aqui)
+> - Typography: choices favor comfort to the eye in mobile and are in line with a practical approach: "Montserrat"

-Images: high-quality, bright pictures with the power to appeal to visitors’ curiosity
+> - Images: high-quality, bright pictures with the power to appeal to visitors’ curiosity

-Maps: interactive maps allow visitors to check areas of interest (ver se tem alguma função nos mapas que não citei aqui)
+> - Maps: interactive maps allow visitors to check areas of interest and plan the commuting between the touristic attractions suggested

-Design Choices (aqui acho que tem que ser depois de executar pra ver se tem algo que valha ser mencionado)
+> - Design Choices: modern and bold as the city of São Paulo with a simplicity touch

 ### Features